 Seared Sea Scallops

 I was in the mood for seafood so I went to my local grocery store to see what looked good.
 I saw huge sea scallops and decided to make seared sea scallops.
-I was looking online for recipe ideas and realized that I bought “wet” scallops instead of “dry” scallops.
+I was looking online for recipe ideas and realized I bought “wet” scallops instead of “dry” scallops.
 Scallops are sold either “wet” or “dry.”
 “Wet” scallops are treated with phosphates, which causes them to absorb water.
 This extra water makes them heavier and more expensive.
-“Dry,” natural scallops that have not been treated with any chemicals.
+“Dry,” natural scallops that have not been treated with chemicals.
 So, learn from my mistake, and buy “dry” scallops, if possible.
 Luckily, I found a simple solution on America’s Test Kitchen.
 I soaked the scallops in a water/lemon juice/salt brine for 30 minutes to help rinse the phosphates out.
-I rinsed the scallops and then sandwiched them between towels to soak up the excess liquid.
-I simply seasoned them with sea salt and freshly cracked pepper before searing them in a little butter.
+I rinsed the scallops and sandwiched them between towels to soak up the excess liquid.
+I seasoned them with sea salt and freshly cracked pepper before searing them in a little butter.
 They turned out great.
-My daughter was not a fan of the scallops which surprised me because she loves sushi.
-My son said they were good until the next day when he told me that he actually didn’t like them.
-Thankfully, my husband and I both thought they were delicious.
-I served these scallops with the Caramelized Onion Orzo and the Spinach, Tomato, and Bacon Sauté for a healthy and delicious dinner.
+My daughter didn’t like the scallops which surprised me because she loves sushi.
+My son said they were good until the next day when he told me that he didn’t like them.
+Thankfully, my husband and I both thought they were delicious and thought they paired nicely with Caramelized Onion Orzo and a Spinach, Tomato, and Bacon Sauté.

 How to Make Seared Sea Scallops